 We visited Bora Bora for a familymoon… and I can’t believe we waited to so long to visit!
-Part of the Society Islands of French Polynesia about 143 miles northwest of Papeete, the islands was discovered and named by Captain James cook during his first voyage.
-He supposedly called them Society Islands because they lay contiguous to one another.
+Part of the Society Islands of French Polynesia about 143 miles northwest of Papeete, the islands were discovered and named by Captain James Cook during his first voyage.
+He supposedly called them the Society Islands because they lay contiguous to one another.
 The islands are divided into Winward and Leeward islands.
-Bora Bora, Tahaa, Huahine are part of Leeward islands and Tahiti, Moorea, Tetiaroa are part of the Windward islands.
+Bora Bora, Tahaa, Huahine are part of Leeward Islands and Tahiti, Moorea, Tetiaroa are part of the Windward Islands.
 Here is our family guide to Tahiti, Moorea and Bora Bora and why we think you will love it too!

 Tahiti is often touted as a honeymoon destination and was not on our budget or radar until this trip, but when we were there we saw a lot of families and multi-generational families which made us wonder why we waited so long to visit this beautiful slice of paradise.

 Here is what our 10 day Itinerary in the French Polynesia looked like.
 By the end of the trip we stayed at 3 overwater villas including the Hilton Moorea and Conrad Bora Bora and the unexpected upgrade in Intercontinental Tahiti, needless to say we feel in love with each island for different reasons.

 Depart from LAX to Papeete, we stayed a couple of day in Los Angeles since we were flying from Dallas

 Day 1 : Arrive in Tahiti, overnight at Intercontinental resort